-- 1. Locate the TPM connector on the system board. - 2.
+- 1. Locate the TPM connector on the system board.
+For more information, see System board connectors. - 2.
 Press to hold the module down and remove the screw using the security Torx 8-bit shipped with the TPM module. - 3.
 Slide the TPM module out from its connector. - 4.
 Push the plastic rivet away from the TPM connector and rotate it 90° counterclockwise to release it from the system board. - 5.
 Pull the plastic rivet out of its slot on the system board.